MaxenceLarose/KinectV2/README.md

 ### Requirements

+##### 1. Kinect 2 SDK

+- All of the code relies on the official **Kinect for Windows SDK 2.0** that can only be installed to Windows machines.
+Go ahead, and install it first from [this page](https://www.microsoft.com/en-us/download/details.aspx?id=44561).
+- Follow the instructions.
+You might want to restart your machine after this step.
+Please also note that in order to install the SDK you will need a **64bit Windows 8 or higher**.

-1. Install the project's libraries with the following command:
+##### 2. Install the project's libraries with the following command:

 ```python
 $ pip install -r requirements.txt